 Optionals

 It often happens that undefined or null should also be accepted instead of the value.
-To make the API more readable for this and to reduce boilerplate, I offer a shortcut for this functionality with optional, nullable and nullish.
+To make the API more readable for this and to reduce boilerplate, Valibot offers a shortcut for this functionality with optional, nullable, nullish and undefinedable.

 How it works

-To accept undefined or null besides your actual value, you just have to nest the schema in optional, nullable and nullish.
+To accept undefined and/or null besides your actual value, you just have to wrap the schema in optional, nullable, nullish, or undefinedable.

 import * as v from 'valibot';